khanhptnk/hanna/data/README.md

 The following directories will be created:
 * `hanna`: HANNA dataset.
 Please read our paper for more details.
 * `connectivity`: environment graphs.
-* `img_features`: precomputed image embeddings computed by ResNet-152 (provided by the courtesy of the [Matterport3D simulator](https://github.com/peteanderson80/Matterport3DSimulator)).
+* `img_features`: precomputed image embeddings computed by ResNet-152 (provided by the [Matterport3D simulator](https://github.com/peteanderson80/Matterport3DSimulator)).

 ### 2. Download Matterport3D dataset